AS203038/looking-glass/docs/cli.md

 ## Limitations

-* **Catalogue caching** — `lg-cli` does not cache the router catalogue locally.
-Every `routers` / name-resolution call hits the server.
-Use numeric IDs in tight loops if this matters.
 * **No streaming output** — every command waits for the full RPC response before printing.
 There is no per-line progress for long traceroutes; the router buffers locally and the response